Services

 A service defines how to reach a group of instances from the outside world.
 It maps an external FQDN port to an internal port common to all instances.
 The platform load balances incoming connections across instances.
 Avoid placing apps that expose different ports in the same service.

-If you use the kraft cloud deploy command, part of the output lists a service, for example:
+If you use the deploy or run flow, part of the output lists a service, for example:

-First, create a new service with the kraft cloud service command:
+First, create a new service with the CLI:

 This creates a new service named my-service listening on port 443.